jfrmm/filter-box/README.md

 ### Package generation not working

-Sometimes the angular-cli will not generate our package when it has been ran a long time ago. usually removing the `dist` folder solves this problem.
+Sometimes the **angular-cli** will not generate our package when it has been ran a long time ago. usually removing the `dist` folder solves this problem.

+---

+Copyright © 2020 Alter Solutions Portugal